Last updated: June 22, 2026

 What was Seabiscuit’s injury and how did he come back?

 In January 1939, Seabiscuit fractured a sesamoid bone in his left foreleg during a workout at Santa Anita.
-Most observers believed his racing career was over.
+Most observers believed his career was over.
 Trainer Tom Smith managed a careful year-long rehabilitation, and on February 9, 1940, Seabiscuit won the Santa Anita Handicap carrying 130 pounds and setting a stakes record of 2:01.2 for the mile and a quarter.

 Did Seabiscuit ever run in a claiming race?